apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**California braces for ‘life-threatening’ rain storm**
+**Bon Jovi On Band's Future, 'Thank You, Goodnight' Doc & More | MusiCares Person of the Year 2024**

-You can read more about it [here](https://thehill.com/homenews/state-watch/4446160-california-braces-life-threatening-rain-storm/).
+You can read more about it [here](https://www.youtube.com/watch?v=Hasgku09WpE).

 ## Requirements
 - Python 3.8